Etol1LC/rmp/README.md

 ## Installation and usage

-You need to have Pure Data installed with [ELSE](https://github.com/porres/pd-else) installed as well.
+You need to have Pure Data and Vim installed on your machine.
-Also you'll need Vim.

 - Download the folder an cd into it.
 - Open the rmp.pd file in Pure Data.
 - Go to your terminal.
 - Execute rmp.sh (./rmp.sh) file and it will open up the cheat.rmp file in Vim.
+In case you'd like to start from another file of your choice execute ./rmp.sh your_file_name.rmp and it will create a file in your working directory.

 ## Basic Guide